What's new for The #21DSD in 2018

 When I wrote the original guide, there was more of a strong Paleo-bent to it and both peanuts and cashews, which are technically legumes, were out.
 Over the last seven years, I've seen that not only are these two nut butters largely not problematic for sweetness reasons, but eliminating them posed a bigger-than-necessary challenge to those who are allergic to tree nuts (almonds, pecans, walnuts, etc.) and therefore can't eat many of the healthy fats or recipes on the program.

 So, peanuts and cashews are officially on the Yes list now.
 But, with all nuts and nut butters, I urge you to have a strong sense of awareness and reasonable portion sizes.
 These can easily be overdone and I don't want to encourage that.
 You are responsible for your own portion sizes, so be aware that a Yes list food doesn't mean it's a green light to sit down with a container of peanut butter and a spoon in front of the television, know what I mean?

 Starchy carbohydrate vegetables like plantains, potatoes, and sweet potatoes.

 These foods were previously on the “No” list for all levels, however, they were noted as okay for those who followed our modifications for active individuals, athletes, and pregnant or nursing moms.
 These foods are no longer on the “No” list and modifications are no longer part of the program.

 All of these foods are considered “Yes” foods, and I recommend that you build your 21DSD plate as outlined in the new program rules.
-These details can be found in the new Daily Guide, in the 21DSD Online Program, or in the free version of The 21-Day Sugar Detox.
+These details can be found in the new Daily Guide or in the free version of The 21-Day Sugar Detox.